Skip to main content

 Take Profit Options:

-• Fixed risk/reward: 2:1 or 3:1 ratio based on your stop loss distance
+• Fixed risk/reward: 2:1 or 3:1 based on stop loss distance

 • Dynamic take profit: Exit when line changes color